Andrew Forgrave, who lives in Ashton Hayes, is a reporter at our sister paper the Daily Post .

-On Wednesday, knowing they were (probably) returning to Manchester, Gillian took India into Chester to face the shopping crowds.
+On Wednesday, knowing they were (probably) returning to Manchester, Gillian took our daughter into Chester to face the shopping crowds.
 The acid test.

 It nearly backfired.
 Walking along Eastgate Street, they heard a loud bang and dived for cover.
 After catching their breath, they realised a busker had dropped his drum.
 Hearts beating wildly, they carried on, mildly embarrassed by the stares from the crowd.